cortexlabs/cortex/README.md

 ## Key features

-- **Machine learning pipelines as code:** Cortex applications are defined using a simple declarative syntax that enables flexibility and reusability.
+- **Machine learning pipelines as code:** Cortex deployments are defined using a simple declarative syntax that enables flexibility and reusability.

 - **End-to-end machine learning workflow:** Cortex spans the machine learning workflow from feature management to model training to prediction serving.